connect-rs/connect-rs/README.md

 # connect-rs 🦀

+> [!WARNING]
+> This project is very much a work in progress.
+> It's in good enough shape to share with the world and withstand scrutiny, but don't use it in production scenarios just yet.

 An implementation of [Connect] for [Rust] using the [Axum] framework under the hood.

 With connect-rs, you can turn this [Protobuf]...